atin4210/python/src/capstone/capstone_proposal_and_project.md

 February 03, 2024

 ### Proposal
-This is a music classification project that uses a Convolution Neural Network (CNN) to analyze music and determine its mood.
+Create a Music Classifier using a Convolution Neural Network (CNN) to analyze music and determine its mood.
 Its job is to classify music into the 'Mellow' or 'Not Mellow' moods.
 Eventually, it will become a more robust CNN that can classify in multiple categories, for example in Mood and Genre.

 ### Domain Background
 Music/Audio Analysis is an ongoing research area and application of the Music Information Retrieval (MIR) field.